daniyaldev2k20/Simple-web-scraper/README.md

-Web scraper implemented in NodeJS which scrapes daily featured articles and biographies pertaining to history from Wikipedia__
+Web scraper implemented in NodeJS which scrapes daily featured articles and biographies pertaining to history from Wikipedia  <br />
-Npm packages used: cheerio, and axios__
+Npm packages used: cheerio, and axios  <br />